Equations of tropical varieties: Numerical invariants

 \section{Numerical invariants}

-Here we show that there is a natural way to define Hilbert polynomials for the class of tropical projective subschemes that arise as tropicalizations, and that tropicalization preserves the Hilbert polynomial.
+Here we show that there is a natural way to define Hilbert polynomials for the class of projective subschemes over idempotent semirings that arise as tropicalizations, and that tropicalization preserves the Hilbert polynomial.
 We also show that for a projective hypersurface, the multiplicities (sometimes called weights) decorating the facets of its tropicalization, which are frequently used in tropical intersection theory, are encoded in the tropical scheme structure.